<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=254810232937957&amp;ev=PageView&amp;noscript=1">

 Beyond the Basics

-If it’s coming down to the wire with your decision between the Cayman Islands and Bermuda (or perhaps another region) there’s no better way to understand what it’s like to do business on this island than to talk to the people who have moved here to do business.
+If it’s coming down to the wire with your decision between the Cayman Islands and Bermuda (or perhaps another region), there’s no better way to understand what it’s like to do business on this island than to talk to the people who have moved here to do business.

 *Did you know?
 Work permit fees in Cayman's local economy differ greatly from Zone Employment Certificates (ZEC) which is the Zone’s equivalent of a work permit.
-Through Cayman Enterprise City, ZEC fees are substantially less which is included in the setup of an office through concessions granted by the Cayman Islands government.
+Through Cayman Enterprise City, ZEC fees are substantially less which is included in the set up of an office through concessions granted by the Cayman Islands government.

 New call-to-action